Hamad bin Khalifa Al Thani: Oil and gas wealth

 Hamad was able to focus on turning Qatar from a small desert backwater into a major world power by continuing to exploit the country's vast oil fields and discovering and tapping the world's third largest gas reserves.
-By 2010 liquefied natural gas production had reached 77 million tons, making Qatar the richest country in the world.
+By 2010 liquefied natural gas (LNG) production had reached 77 million tons, making Qatar the richest country in the world.
 With fewer than two million inhabitants, the average income in the country shot to $86,440 per year per person.
 Qatar expert Olivier Da Lage said: "When he came to power in 1995, Sheikh Hamad had a goal to place Qatar on the world map by exploiting the gas resources which his father did not develop for fear it would change the emirate's society.
 Eighteen years on, he has finished the job – Qatar has acquired the financial clout to command respect from neighboring countries and Western governments alike".